IBM Blue Gene: Architecture

 The Blue Gene/L architecture was an evolution of the QCDSP and QCDOC architectures.
 Each Blue Gene/L Compute or I/O node was a single ASIC with associated DRAM memory chips.
 The ASIC integrated two 700 MHz PowerPC 440 embedded processors, each with a double-pipeline-double-precision Floating-Point Unit (FPU), a cache sub-system with built-in DRAM controller and the logic to support multiple communication sub-systems.
 The dual FPUs gave each Blue Gene/L node a theoretical peak performance of 5.6 GFLOPS (gigaFLOPS).
 The two CPUs were not cache coherent with one another.

-Compute nodes were packaged two per compute card, with 16 compute cards plus up to 2 I/O nodes per node board.
-There were 32 node boards per cabinet/rack.
-By the integration of all essential sub-systems on a single chip, and the use of low-power logic, each Compute or I/O node dissipated low power (about 17 watts, including DRAMs).
-This allowed aggressive packaging of up to 1024 compute nodes, plus additional I/O nodes, in a standard 19-inch rack, within reasonable limits of electrical power supply and air cooling.
-The performance metrics, in terms of FLOPS per watt, FLOPS per m2 of floorspace and FLOPS per unit cost, allowed scaling up to very high performance.
+Compute nodes were packaged two per compute card, with 16 compute cards (thus 32 nodes) plus up to 2 I/O nodes per node board.
+A cabinet/rack contained 32 node boards.
+By the integration of all essential sub-systems on a single chip, and the use of low-power logic, each Compute or I/O node dissipated about 17 watts (including DRAMs).
+The low power per node allowed aggressive packaging of up to 1024 compute nodes, plus additional I/O nodes, in a standard 19-inch rack, within reasonable limits on electrical power supply and air cooling.
+The system performance metrics, in terms of FLOPS per watt, FLOPS per m2 of floorspace and FLOPS per unit cost, allowed scaling up to very high performance.
 With so many nodes, component failures were inevitable.
 The system was able to electrically isolate faulty components, down to a granularity of half a rack (512 compute nodes), to allow the machine to continue to run.

 Each Blue Gene/L node was attached to three parallel communications networks: a 3D toroidal network for peer-to-peer communication between compute nodes, a collective network for collective communication (broadcasts and reduce operations), and a global interrupt network for fast barriers.
 The I/O nodes, which run the Linux operating system, provided communication to storage and external hosts via an Ethernet network.
 The I/O nodes handled filesystem operations on behalf of the compute nodes.
-Finally, a separate and private Ethernet network provided access to any node for configuration, booting and diagnostics.
+A separate and private Ethernet management network provided access to any node for configuration, booting and diagnostics.

 To allow multiple programs to run concurrently, a Blue Gene/L system could be partitioned into electronically isolated sets of nodes.
 The number of nodes in a partition had to be a positive integer power of 2, with at least 25 = 32 nodes.
 To run a program on Blue Gene/L, a partition of the computer was first to be reserved.
 The program was then loaded and run on all the nodes within the partition, and no other program could access nodes within the partition while it was in use.
 Upon completion, the partition nodes were released for future programs to use.